 Are sanctions working?
 Why Russia’s economy continues to grow

-Sanctions on Russia ‘might not be having the impact the West had hoped’ - an expert has said
+Sanctions on Russia ‘might not be having the impact the West had hoped’

 Sanctions on Russia “might not be having the impact the West had hoped” a financial expert has said after the International Monetary Fund’s forecast.